 Connor Shelly

-DIRECTOR QUANTUM MATERIAL SCIENCE & DEVICE ENGINEERING
+DIRECTOR OF MATERIALS SCIENCE & DEVICE ENGINEERING

 Robust, large-scale, quantum processors are fundamental to facilitating reliable quantum computations for real-world applications.
 Central to this challenge is preserving qubit accuracy as the number of qubits scales.
 These qubits, the building blocks of quantum processing units (QPUs), must exhibit traits like prolonged coherence time (the ability to exist in multiple states simultaneously), gate fidelity, and minimal cross talk between neighbouring qubits, a task complicated by fabrication imperfections that can impact the ability to manufacture qubits with the frequencies exactly as designed.